When you need to access your devices from several WAN or Internet based dispatchers.

 The Mimer RadioServer Mk3 is delivered as a self contained small Linux computer running on 12VDC.
 It will start by itself if there has been a power failure.
 It has low power consumption and is easy to install also with power back up.

-Mimer RadioServer is, as standard, delivered pre-installed on a CF-card mounted in a compact industrial x86 computer, as seen to the right.
+Mimer RadioServer is, as standard, delivered pre-installed on a SolidStateDisk mounted in a compact industrial x86 computer, as described above.

 However some customers prefer to run the RadioServer on a hardware platform they are used to.
-The RadioServer can therefor also be delivered as an OVF- file to be run on a virtual computer using Oracle Virtual Box.
-The Virtual box will be set to run a 32-bit Debian Linux machine.
-The virtual disk will be 2GB in size and allocates 512MB of RAM.
+The RadioServer can therefor also be delivered as an VDMK-file to be run on a virtual computer using Oracle Virtual Box or VMWARE.
+The Virtual machine will run a 32-bit Debian Linux machine.

 The current virtual machine file has been created and tested using Virtual Box version 6.1.